lore/lore/packages/lore-hook-connect/README.md

 None.

-### Needed improvements

-1. Needs to provide both an ES6 and ES7 version of the decorator.
-ES6 for native (and readable) compatibility, ES7 for succinct expression.

 ### Example Usage

 **Scenario 1**: If the component doesn't need to be subscribed to changes in the store (which